 For teens, family therapy is fundamental in creating an environment that promotes fast recovery.
 Motivational incentives are often used to modify behaviors and encourage patients to embrace a new beginning.

-If you think that you or someone you know is addicted to alcohol or drugs, it is time you find help.
-Start your recovery journey by visiting a rehabilitation institution or by signing up with a community self-help group.
+If you think that you or someone you know is addicted to alcohol or drugs, it is time to find help.
+Start your recovery journey by visiting your local health services administration, rehabilitation institution or by signing up with a community self-help group.

 Rehabilitation programs provide long-term treatment solutions to addiction.
 Rehab centers not only address addiction problems but focus on full recovery.